PrevNext

 Focus Problem – try your best to solve this problem before continuing!

-We can modify the algorithm above to return a directed cycle in the case where a topological sort does not exist.
+We can modify the DFS algorithm above to return a directed cycle in the case where a topological sort does not exist.
 To find the cycle, we add each node we visit onto the stack until we detect a node already on the stack.

 For example, suppose that our stack currently consists of s1,s2,,sis_1,s_2,\ldots,s_i and we then visit u=sju=s_j for some jij\le i.
-Then sjsj+1sisjs_j\to s_{j+1}\to \cdots\to s_i\to s_j is a cycle.
-We can reconstruct the cycle without explicitly storing the stack by marking uu as not part of the stack and recursively backtracking until uu is reached again.
+If that's the case, then sjsj+1sisjs_j\to s_{j+1}\to \cdots\to s_i\to s_j is a cycle.
+We can reconstruct the cycle without explicitly storing the stack b marking uu as not part of the stack and recursively backtracking until uu is reached again.

 C++